 Invoice financing is slightly different.
 You maintain control of your invoices, because instead of selling them to a factoring company, you use them as collateral when applying for a short-term cash advance.

 Knowing what’s out there is important when it comes to growing your small business.
 We believe an SBA loan through SmartBiz is a great ﬁt for entrepreneurs who want to thrive.
-Check out our TrustPilot profile and Business Stories page to get to know the entrepreneurs we’ve worked with!
+Check out our Business Stories to get to know the entrepreneurs we’ve worked with!